denisdbell/easy-url-monitor/README.md

 **Easy URL Monitor**

-This is a simple application used http/https url monitoring tool.
+This is a simple application used for monitoring http/https url's.

 **Dependencies**